ModECI/modelspec/examples/document.md

 </table>

 ## Paragraph
-A model of a paragraph
+A model of a paragraph.

 ### Allowed parameters
 <table>